 Bill SmithBill Smith joined the podcast in December, 2011, filling-in for Tom.
 Originally dubbed our official "Chief Executive Minion", Bill became full-time co-host in April 2013, and brings the perspective of a distro hopper and Linux gamer to our discussions.
-Bill is located in South Carolina, USA.
+Bill is located in New Mexico, USA.

 Tom ChaudoirTom Chaudoir, located in Wisconsin, USA, was co-host from August 2007 until April 2013.
 A Going Linux listener who who wanted to contribute to the podcast, Tom started as a Linux newbie who has developed some mad Linux skills.
 A running joke at Tom's expense began when listener and podcaster Knightwise described Tom as "removing bolts from a jet engine in mid-flight."